AMRPH/hackaton-nlu-model/README.md

-# hackaton-nlu-model
+# cp-nlp-model
-NLU Model for hackaton
+NLP Model for hackaton